 Focusrite Scarlett 2i2 Alternatives

-If you are not sold on this model or the lack of MIDI is a problem for you, then I have taken a look at several other options and choose three that will be great alternatives.
+If you are not sold on this model or the lack of MIDI is a problem for you, then I’ve collated several other options and chosen three that will make be great alternatives to the 2i2.

 Many models on the market are comparable to the Focusrite Scarlett 2i2, but these are by far the best.
-These alternatives offer answers to the few disadvantages of the focus of this review.
+These alternatives offer answers to the few disadvantages found in this review.

 - 2×4 Thunderbolt 3 audio interface